Our Vision and Mission

 Program Team Assistant

-Jennifer Anderson
+Jen Anderson

 she/her

-Jen is a reluctant, but passionate, dance mom who has a knack for embarrassing her kids on stage.
+Jen is a reluctant (but passionate) dance mom who has a knack for embarrassing her kids on stage.
 Jen has a profound respect for the Gods of Birth and Baseball and calls the Napa Valley her Disneyland.

 System Administrator